What It Takes to Be a Trial Lawyer If You’re Not a Man

 Faiella told the trial judge, a man, that Doyle’s allegations were sexist and untrue.
 The judge asked Doyle whether he had a basis for the motion.
 Faiella says that he replied that he did, but the information was privileged because it came from his client.
 (Doyle told me the information had in fact come from other defense attorneys.)
 Faiella called his reply “ridiculous.”
 She told me: “I have never cried in a trial.
 Not once.”

-As Faiella listened to Doyle press forward with his argument, her outrage mounted.
+As Faiellpoa listened to Doyle press forward with his argument, her outrage mounted.
 But she had to take care not to let her anger show, fearing it would only confirm what Doyle had insinuated—that she would use emotional displays to gain an advantage in the courtroom.

 The judge denied Doyle’s request, saying, in essence, “I expect both parties to behave themselves.”
 Afterward, Faiella confronted Doyle in the hallway.
 “Why would you file such a thing?” she demanded, noting that it was unprofessional, sexist, and humiliating.